fpgaprince/rtd/docs/source/hdl.rst

 entity
 =============================
-this is how we abstract our digital components how to create your component/module
+this is how we abstract digital components and modules

 .. code-block:: vhdl
   :linenos: